raspberrypilearning/cd-beginner-javascript-sushi/en/step_3.md

 ## Changing a button's colour
+At the moment, all the buttons on the page are red.
 Since the whole game is based on having different coloured buttons, you're going to need a way to change a button's colour!

 Colours on computers are made up of three different values — for red, green, and blue — that are mixed together to form the 16777216 colours that a computer can display.
 Each value is between 0 and 255.
+For example, red is (255,0,0), green is (0,255,0) and blue is (0,0,255).
+Purple, as a mix of red and blue, is (255,0,255).
+White is all three colours at full brightness (255,255,255) and black is all three at zero brightness (0,0,0).
 So what you need to be able to do is take those three numbers and tell the button you want to change to use them as its background colour.

 Because you will need to do this a few times, you want to teach JavaScript to do most of the work for you, using a **function**.

---- collapse ---
----
-title: What is a function?
----
-Code is normally made up of functions — sets of instructions joined together with a name.
-T hink of something like making a cup of tea as a function:

-  1. Get kettle
-  2. Put water in kettle
-  3. Boil water
-  4. Get teapot
-  5. Put teabag in teapot
-  6. Put water in teapot
-  7. Wait...
-  8. Get cup
-  9. Pour tea into cup

-That's a lot of steps!
-Imagine having to tell someone to do each of them every time you wanted them to make tea!
-It's much easier to teach someone how to make a cup of tea once and then just ask them to 'make tea' in future!
-It's the same with code: We can use functions to do complex things with simple commands.

---- /collapse ---

 --- task ---
 Your function needs to be able to: